Live from Blue Frog Studios Walking after Midnight

 Maya has developed her love for music and performing since she was a young child.
 Maya’s captivating studio recordings and music videos have acquired national attention on CBC radio, Roundhouse Radio and other social media outlets around the world.

 Besides singing, Maya is also a student of the double bass and piano.
 She is an experienced live performer, busker and musician with a passion for music and performing.
-Maya is inspired by musicians like Ella Fitzgerald, Billie Holiday, Nina Simone and modern day artists like Megan Trainer, Ed Sheeran, The Beatles and Adele.
+Maya is inspired by musicians like Ella Fitzgerald, Billie Holiday, Nina Simone and modern day artists like Meghan Trainer, Ed Sheeran, The Beatles and Adele.

 In March of 2016, Maya participated in the Women in Jazz Series with Vancouver Coastal Jazz.
 She released her full-length album ‘Sapphire Birds’ through Cellar Live at the end of 2016.